composer/composer/doc/06-config.md

 ## bin-compat

 Defaults to `auto`.
 Determines the compatibility of the binaries to be installed.
-If it is `auto` then Composer tries to automatically guess which compatibility mode to use.
-If it is `nosymlink` then the binaries will be compatible with Unix-based operating systems (useful for cases when symlinks are not available).
-If its value is `full` then both .bat files for Windows and scripts for Unix-based operating systems will be installed for each binary.
+If it is `auto` then Composer only installs .bat proxy files when on Windows.
+If set to `full` then both .bat files for Windows and scripts for Unix-based operating systems will be installed for each binary.
+This is mainly useful if you run Composer inside a linux VM but still want the .bat proxies available for use in the Windows host OS.

 ## prepend-autoloader